 - Review Behaviour Policy and monitor school behaviour.

 - Review and Monitor attendance data against school and national targets.

-Our Governing Body meets every month (except August) to provide strategic leadership, accountability and ensure effective and financial management of our school.
+Our Governing Body meets once or twice per term (except August) to provide strategic leadership, accountability and ensure effective and financial management of our school.